ScalablyTyped/Distribution/u/uifabric__utilities/readme.md

  * @param target - Element to query portal containment status of.
  * @param parent - Optional parent perspective.
 Search for containing portal stops at parent (or root if parent is undefined or invalid.)
  */
+/** Raises a click event. */
 /**
  * Sets the virtual parent of an element.
  * Pass `undefined` as the `parent` to clear the virtual parent.
  *
  * @public
+ */
+/**
+ * Extends a component's lifetime methods by appending new functions to the existing lifetime functions.
  */
 /**
  * Gets the first focusable element.